UCSF Open Access Publishing Fund

 - 3. Are OA journals and books peer-reviewed?

-- 4. How do authors distinguish the good OA journals from the bad ones?
+- 4. How do authors distinguish the good OA publications from the bad ones?

 Open access is not a designation of quality.
-OA journals should be judged by exactly the same criteria as any traditional publication: the caliber of the research published, the peer review process, the composition of the editorial board and staff, impact factors, or any other trusted metrics of quality.
-Contact the Library if you would like more information about a particular publisher or journal.
+OA journals should be judged by exactly the same criteria as any traditional publication: the caliber of the research published, the peer review process, the composition of the editorial board and staff, impact factors, and other trusted metrics of quality.
+See this page for tools to help assess the quality and reputation of an unknown publication.

 - 5. How does this fund relate to the Open Access Policy?